pivotal/docs-tap/install-general.md

      export TANZU_CLI_NO_INIT=true
      ```

-2. Install the local versions of the plugins you downloaded by running:
+2. Install the local versions of the plug-ins you downloaded by running:

     ```
     tanzu plugin install --local cli all
     ```

-3. Check the plugin installation status by running:
+3. Check the plug-in installation status by running:

     ```
     tanzu plugin list